-These welcome bonuses aren’t quite as generous as their Chase alternatives, though these cards are generally also a bit easier to get approved for.
+Obviously collectively these aren’t quite as generous as their Chase counterparts, though these cards are generally also easier to get approved for.

-- The American Express® Business Gold Card has a $295 annual fee (Rates & Fees)
+- The Business Gold Card has a $295 annual fee (Rates & Fees)

-- The Blue Business Plus Credit Card has no annual fee (Rates & Fees)
+- The Blue Business Plus Card has no annual fee (Rates & Fees)